 - Nahanni National Park – if there’s ever a place that is truly a testament to nature’s intensity it is Nahanni National Park.
 The park is a UNESCO World Heritage site and is known best for Virginia Falls, a waterfall that is double the height of Niagara Falls.

 Canada’s newest territory, Nunavut offers an arctic adventure like no other place in the world.
 It is massive and sparsely populated and is made up of a sprawling archipelago.
 There are no roads to Nunavut, do for the Nunavut portion of the Canadian road trip, you’re going to have to get here by plane first.

 Here are three places you should visit while you’re here:

 - Iqaluit and Trans Canada Trail – the hub of Nunavut operates in Iqaluit.
 Located on Baffin Island, this community is rich with Inuit culture.
 It is also the starting point for the Trans-Canada Trail in Nunavut.
 The 143-kilometre trail cuts through rough terrain and is for experienced hikers.

 - Alert – Getting to Alert, the most northern community in the entire world, is difficult.
 You have to be working for the military to get there, but a girl can dream.

 - Auyuittuq National Park – this national park is also located on Baffin Island.
 Mountains are raised out of the ice and fjords connect them.
 Hike within the boundaries of this park and feel you are completely lost to the world.

-Canadian Road Trip
+Books for a Canadian Road Trip

 Well, there you have it.
 The perfect companion to a Canadian road trip.
 Do you have a “must-visit” place in Canada that is not on this list, or how about a book that is set in one of the provinces or territories?
 Let me know below!